pepperpots/Afterompt/README.md

 ## Dependencies

-The only mandatory dependency is the Aftermath.
-The support for the OMPT types has not been merged into the main repository yet, but the required code can be accessed from our development fork in [here](https://github.com/pepperpots/aftermath) (branch: afterompt-support).
+The only dependency for the project is [Aftermath](https://www.aftermath-tracing.com/).
+The support for the OMPT events has not been merged into the main repository yet, however the required code can be found in our development fork in [here](https://github.com/pepperpots/aftermath) (branch: afterompt-support).

-To enable loops tracing with experimental callbacks a special custom version of Aftermath, LLVM OpenMP runtime and Clang are need.
+To enable loops tracing that relay on experimental callbacks modified versions of Aftermath, LLVM OpenMP runtime and Clang are needed.
 All details can be found in [this](https://github.com/IgWod/ompt-loops-tracing) repository.

 ## Configuration